25-pranav-25/Chain-reaction/README.md

 # Chain Reaction Game

-Welcome to Chain Reaction, a 2 player web-based game where players strategically place colored balls on a grid, aiming to control all balls on the board to win.
+Welcome to Chain Reaction, a multi-player web-based game where players strategically place colored balls on a grid, aiming to control all balls on the board to win.

 ## Overview